Sohom-Sarkar/Formal-Verification-Asgm/REPORT.md

 solver.
 5,411 lines across 17 modules, plus 1,406 lines of test and experiment drivers.

-I deliberately did not use Yosys as a frontend.
+We did not use Yosys as a frontend.
 Yosys can do the whole assignment on its own (`miter -equiv` then `sat -verify`), which would have made this a wrapper.
-Writing the parser also turned out to enable two later
-features: hierarchical signal names for fault localisation, and direct structural access for the algebraic backend.
+Writing the parser also turned out to enable two later features: hierarchical signal names for fault localisation, and direct structural access for the algebraic backend.
 The cost is a restricted Verilog subset.

 All engines consume one intermediate representation, an And-Inverter Graph, so the frontend is written once and five decision procedures share it.